acss-io/atomizer/docs/guides/dark-mode.md

 }
 ```

-The benefit of this approach is that you can re-use colors across many different CSS properties without having to redeclare color overrides multiple times.
+The benefit of this approach is that you can reuse colors across many different CSS properties without having to redeclare color overrides multiple times.

 ## With Atomizer